-The Guidance Note came about as a by-product of research conducted in 2022-2023 by the Institute for Crime & Justice Policy Research (ICPR) under its World Prison Research Programme, incorporating the World Prison Brief.
-This research explored the availability and use of imprisonment in Commonwealth countries in connection with criminalisation of offences related to poverty (such as vagrancy and homelessness).
-As compilers and hosts of the World Prison Brief, ICPR encountered a serious, long-standing lack of adequate and publicly available prisons data for most Commonwealth countries, in the course of this research.
+The Guidance Note came about as a by-product of research conducted in 2022-2023 by the Institute for Crime & Justice Policy Research (ICPR) at Birkbeck, University of London under its World Prison Research Programme.
+This research explored the availability and use of imprisonment in connection with criminalisation of conduct related to poverty (such as vagrancy and homelessness).
+In the course of the research ICPR encountered a serious, long-standing lack of adequate and publicly available prisons data for a large number of less developed countries, and identified a need for guidance on the subject.